alexcg1/alexcg1/README.md

 Most of the projects in my profile are written in Python, though I also muck around with Arduino and have the usual smattering of shell scripts, Markdown and whatnot.

+I like to think of myself as not that hardcore and kinda approachable.
+But then I remember I live in vim full-time, taught an AI to write crappy Star Trek, and am building robotic butterflies for fun.
+Eh, so maybe I'm a little hardcore.

 ### [Read the rest of my README](https://github.com/alexcg1/readme)